 10 Don’t let your dog get overweight

 To help avoid heart disease and diabetes, know how much fat and protein your dog needs for his size, breed and activity level.
-Canine diabetes is a serious issue, and we even had a veterinarian on the podcast talking about the scary side effects of dogs getting fat.
+Canine diabetes is a serious issue that can even be fatal.

 If your dog already has diabetes, you need to talk to a veterinarian and get him onto one of the dog food brands that are designed specifically for dogs with canine diabetes.
 These foods will help to cure the disease before it's too late.